 Skate Shops

 Unfortunately, there are few skate shops of any quality in New York City these days, especially compared to the glory days of the mid and late 1990s.
 There are just a few shops that cater specifically to skaters, whether they be inline, roller derby, or ice/roller hockey.
-Even worse, the sporting goods store chains have progressively gone bankrupt and liquidated, leaving almost no place to try on and buy even the most basic pair of skates.
+Even worse, the sporting goods store chains have progressively been bankrupted by Amazon and have liquidated, leaving very few places to try on and buy even the most basic pair of skates.
+But perhaps there is light at the end of the tunnel — a new inline shop opened in Manhattan in late 2025.

 So unfortunately, much of what follows below is a sad litany about skate shops that have closed.

-If you are looking for parts such as wheels and bearings, your best bet will be to buy on-line from somewhere such as Inline Warehouse.
+If you are looking for parts such as wheels and bearings, your best bet for a decent selection may be to buy on-line from somewhere such as Inline Warehouse or Thuro.
+Also, possibly on Amazon, but definitely do some pricechecking before you order anything from there.

 The City